 2.6.8 :009?> end

-This time we're passing a boolean expression directly in the if statement evaluator.
-Note that we didn't need the final evaluation of "== true" because the current expression evaluates that for us.
-As we can see, there are slight differences when we pass the boolean expression inside a boolean variable and when we pass the boolean expression directly.
+This time we’re passing a boolean expression directly in the if statement evaluator.
+Note that we didn't need the final evaluation of “== true” because the current expression evaluates that for us.
+As we can see there are small differences when we pass the boolean expression inside a boolean variable and when we pass the boolean expression directly.
 The usage of one or the other will depend on the use case.
-This last case is more straightforward than the last one.
+This last case is simpler than the last one.

-But the significant advantage of the boolean variables (and variables in general) is that we have just one place (in theory) where we can change values without affecting the logic developed inside the program.
-In addition, a variable means that the value inside will change at any moment, so we can have dynamic code with it.
-In contrast, if we pass values directly, these values won't change dynamically shortly.
+But the big advantage of the boolean variables (and variables in general) is that we have just one place (in theory) where we can change values, without affecting the logic developed inside the program.
+Remember that a variable means intrinsically that the value inside will change in any moment, so we can have dynamic code with it, while if we pass values directly it means that these values won’t change dynamically in the near future, if so we have to make the change manually which is not a good practice.

 Other Comparison Operators